 2. Make a list of your debts

-Your mortgage or outstanding loans, overdrafts, bills and any other debts will have to be repaid out of your estate before any bequests can be made.
+Your mortgage, outstanding loans, overdrafts, bills and any other debts must be repaid out of your estate before any bequests are made.

 Your estate is your assets less your debts.
-Most people are pleasantly surprised by how much they have to leave.
 Make a list of all the people and organisations you wish to remember, along with their addresses.
 Think about what you would like to leave to each of them.

-Liability to Inheritance Tax depends on the value of your estate and the Inheritance Tax threshold, which is reviewed every year in the Budget.
-All legacies to charity are free of tax, so a legacy to the Victorian Society could help to reduce the tax burden on your estate.
-We recommend you talk to your solicitor for more details.
+Liability to Inheritance Tax depends on the value of your estate and the Government's current Inheritance Tax threshold.
+As set out above a legacy to the Victorian Society could help to reduce the tax on your estate.
+Talk to your solicitor for more details.

-It is possible to draw up a Will on your own, or using a pre-printed form but we don't recommend this because it can be difficult to draft a Will that is clear, unambiguous and legally correct.
+You can write a Will yourself, but we don't recommend this as it can be difficult to draft a Will that is clear, unambiguous and legally correct.
 A solicitor will make sure that your Will is valid and that it accurately reflects your wishes.

-When you have written your Will, you can relax in the knowledge that you have done everything possible to plan for the future and look after all those you care about.
-Remember to keep your Will in a safe place and tell the Executor where it is.
-If you need any further information, we'll be glad to help - please feel free to contact us.
+Once your Will is written you can relax knowing that you have done everything possible to plan for the future and look after all those you care about.
+Remember to keep your Will safe and tell the Executor where it is.
+If you need more information, we'll be glad to help - please contact us.

-If you get married or re-married, any Will you previously made will automatically become invalid and you should make a new one.
-You might also wish to make a new Will if there is a significant change in your circumstances - for example, if you get divorced or if your fortunes change.
+If you marry or re-marry, any existing Will automatically becomes invalid and you should make a new one.
+You might also wish to make a new Will if your circumstances change significantly - for example, if you get divorced or if your fortunes change.

-You should review your Will regularly to make sure that it still accurately reflects your wishes.
-You cannot just change your Will by making informal hand-written or typed amendments to it as this could invalidate the whole Will.
+You should review your Will regularly to ensure that it still accurately reflects your wishes.
+You cannot change your Will by making informal written or typed amendments as this could invalidate the whole Will.
 Such changes need to be made using a "codicil" - a formal addition to your existing Will that should be drawn up by your solicitor.
-The cost will be significantly less than having a new Will written.
+The cost will be significantly less than a new Will.

 If you are happy with your existing Will but would like to leave something to the Victorian Society, making a codicil is an easy and cheap way to achieve this.

-If you would like to leave a legacy to the Victorian Society, your solicitor might like to use the preferred wording:
+If you would like to leave the Victorian Society a legacy your solicitor can use the preferred wording: